polterguy/phosphorusfive/plugins/extras/p5.mime/README.md

 * [example]
 * [model]

 Check up the MIME standard, to understand exactly what the different types represents, and how to use them.
-However, for most usage, understanding the multipart, text and application types is probably sufficient.
+However, for most uses, understanding the multipart, text, and application types, is probably sufficient.

 ### Leaf MIME types dissected

 Except for the multipart, all of the above MIME types are leaf mime types.
-This means that they cannot have children of their own, but are considered to be the leaf entities of a MIME message.
+This means that they cannot have children of their own, but are considered to be "leaf" entities of a MIME message.

 They all share the same set of arguments, which are MIME headers, and you can create any MIME header you wish.
 Though, realize, a valid MIME header is defined, as having a name, where it contains at least one UPPERCASE letter, where every word is separated by a hyphen (-), and each new